zRosenthal/mi349fs15/finalProject/FinalProject/Readme.md

 JS and CSS files can be found in /assets

-/pages and /vendor all directories for making the templating engine work
+/pages and /vendor are directories for making the templating engine work

 The blade temlating engine is used for views and generating the html